TristanWebber/garage_monitor/esp_rs_no_std/README.md

 }
 ```

 Results in a slew of errors emanating from the `dht22::Reading::read` method, all pointing towards the delay and pin arguments failing to satisfy trait bounds.
-This means that the Delay and OutputOpenDrain types from the esp_hal crate are not implicitly compatible with the Delay and InputOutputPin types the dht_sensor crate is expecting to use.
+This means that the `Delay` and `OutputOpenDrain` types from the esp_hal crate are not implicitly compatible with the `Delay` and `InputOutputPin` types the dht_sensor crate is expecting to use.
 This is fine as long as we implement the missing traits, and by extension, ensure that the necessary methods are available.

 To do this, let's create some wrapper types in a separate module.
 From the first unsuccessful attempt at making the driver work, there were some very useful error messages that become the TODO list.
-For the GPIO, the InputPin and OutputPin traits need to be satisfied.
+For the GPIO, the `InputPin` and `OutputPin` traits need to be satisfied.
 And as we start to implement those traits, Rust Analyzer starts to reveal the types and methods that need to be implemented in those traits to ensure compatibility.

-First, import crates and modules, using aliases because there are some naming conflicts.
+To achieve this, first import crates and modules, using aliases because there are some naming conflicts.
 Then create our adapter type as a struct that simply contains the type we need to adapt - The `esp_hal::gpio::OutputOpenDrain` type.
 We need a `SensorAdapter::new()` method in order to actually use the new type:

 #### **`dht_adapter.rs`**
 ```rs